Islamic Revolutionary Guard Corps Aerospace Force: Haj Qasem

+Martyr Haj Qasem (موشک بالستیک شهید حاج قاسم) is an Iranian ballistic missile which was unveiled in August 2020.
+It is named after the Iranian commander Qasem Soleimani, who was assassinated by the US in January 2020.

+Haj-Qasem's range is claimed by the Iranian military to be 1400 km with a claimed warhead weight of 500 kg.

+Qassem Bassir

+The Qassem Bassir missile is an Iranian medium-range ballistic missile (MRBM) unveiled in May 2025.
+With a solid-fueled, two-stage system, it is presented as an improved variant of Iran’s Haj Qassem series, named after Quds Force commander Qassem Soleimani.
+Iranian officials state the Qassem Bassir has a range of about 1,200 km, and features enhanced guidance and countermeasure resistance.
+Iran claims the Qassem Bassir missile can penetrate advanced missile defenses, and can strike selected targets (e.g. runways, aircraft hangars) with "pinpoint" accuracy without GPS, though western analysts have cast doubt on these claims which are likely tinted with internal propaganda.

 Missile Magazine System

-Hypersonic ballistic missile
+Fattah

 On 10 November 2022, during the 11th anniversary of the death of Hassan Tehrani Moghaddam, known as the "father of Iranian missiles", Iran announced it has built an advanced hypersonic ballistic missile calling it a "major generational leap".
 Brigadier General Amir Ali Hajizadeh, IRGC-ASF commander, said the missile has a high velocity and can maneuver below and above the Earth's atmosphere.
 He said "it can breach all the systems of anti-missile defence" and added that he believed it would take decades before a system capable of intercepting it is developed.
-He also said not only it can breach the most advanced and significant missile defense systems (in the world), but it can also target them.
+He said it can breach the most advanced and significant missile defense systems in the world, and can also target them.
 The next day he stated that the tests have been made and that the missile will be unveiled in an appropriate time.

+The missile was unveiled on 6 June 2023 with the name "Fattah".

 Anti-aircraft forces

 Surface-to-air missiles

 IRGC Aerospace Force is known to operate the following air defense equipment: